gaurichaudhari9/house-sales-viz/README.md

 The data was loaded into Tableau and the following transformations applied:

-- Changed date format from string to date
+- Changed date format from text to date
-- Changed square feet columns from string to number format
+- Changed the number format of square feet living and square ft lot to not have decimals and to include the thousands marker.

+## Filters - To the left of the dashboard

+- **Calendar Widget:** This main filter allows users to select a specific month or day, influencing the visuals on the right.
+- **Additional Filters:** Three sliders filter data based on the year built, square foot living, and square foot lot.

 ## Analysis